Find similar products:

 6. Contents of the pack and other information

 If you are a woman able to have a baby, you must not take Sodium Valproate Injection unless you use an effective method of birth control (contraception) at all times during your entire treatment with Sodium Valproate Injection.
 Do not stop taking Sodium Valproate Injection or your contraception, until you have discussed this with your specialist.
-Your specialist will advise you further (see below under “Pregnancy, breastfeeding and fertility – Important advice for women”).
+Your specialist will advise you further (see below under “Pregnancy, breast-feeding and fertility – Important advice for women”).

 Do not have this medicine if any of the above apply to you.
 If you are not sure, talk to your doctor, pharmacist or nurse before having Sodium Valproate Injection.

-If you are not sure if any of the above apply to you, talk to your doctor, pharmacist or nurse before having Sodium Valproate Injection.
+If you are not sure if any of the above apply to you, talk to your doctor, pharmacist or nurse before having Sodium Valproate Injection

 Having Sodium Valproate Injection may make you put on weight.
 Talk to your doctor or nurse about how this will affect you.

-Your doctor may do blood tests and liver function tests before and during your treatment with this medicine.
+Your doctor may request blood tests and liver function tests before and during your treatment with this medicine.
 Sodium Valproate Injection can change the levels of liver enzymes shown up in blood tests.
 This can mean that your or your child’s liver is not working properly.

 Tell your doctor, nurse or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
 This is because Sodium Valproate Injection can affect the way some other medicines work.
 Also some medicines can affect the way Sodium Valproate Injection works.